Autonomous Electric Transit Vehicles Pilot

 Can anyone ride?
 Do you need a ticket?

-Lojo asked about 3 years ago
+Lojo asked over 3 years ago

 Anyone can ride the shuttle and no tickets are needed to do so.